 Each March, SXU highlights the service aspect of its Mission Statement by conferring three awards for outstanding service -- one each to a student, a staff member, and a faculty member.
 The Mission Day awards ceremony is open to all University members.

 Explore foods from across the country at SXU's version of the Taste of Chicago, coordinated by Saint Xavier Council (SXC).
 The Taste of SXU takes place during the spring semester.

-The All-Campus Excellence Awards Ceremony formally recognizes students’ achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
+The Scarlet & Gray Awards Ceremony formally recognizes students' achievement in leadership, service, and extracurricular involvement at Saint Xavier University.
 The Scarlet & Gray Awards occur annually during the last week of the spring semester.

 Dance the night away at a downtown hotel after enjoying a delicious meal.
 Coordinated by Saint Xavier Council (SXC).
 Spring Formal takes place annually on a Friday in April.